 HOW DOES IT WORK?

-Students are invited to write about “Richmond Identities: Extraordinary Lives/Ordinary People.”
+Students are invited to write about “Poetry in Motion.”
 Some possible topics include:

 Short poems of any form will be accepted.
 However, we find that haiku is a short-form poetry accessible and appealing to students of all ages; the majority of the 2010 Richmond Writes! entries were haiku.
 Haiku poetry is a lyrical form of unrhymed short poetry originating from Japan that consists of variable syllables, arranged in three lines, open to different arrangements of syllables in those lines.
 Because of its brevity, its flexibility, and its ability to express much and suggest more in the fewest possible words, haiku provides beginner as well as advanced writers with quickly satisfying results.